Why this book was written

 Long ago, when Gallileo dropped his canon balls from the tower of Pisa and they did not behave according to the theories of Ptolemeus, who had to give way?
 Ptolemeus or the cannon balls?
 If Gallileo and the other pioneers of modern science had shrugged their shoulders and accepted Ptolemeus' hegemony, would we have had the science and the technology we enjoy today?

 This is one corner of the scientific enterprise that is perfectly simple and straightforward: when there is a gap between reality and the accepted scientific theory, it is the theory that must be adjusted.
 But strangely, when it comes to psychology, this is not what happens.
 People live their lives and practicing psychologists use whatever techniques they have found to work, and everybody accepts that the official, mainstream, academic science of psychology, the science that was supposed to support us in our efforts to understand and improve ourselves, doesn't really help, that its stress on measurement, facts and statistics, however admirable in its own way, is not commensurate with the depth, the pain, the love, the beauty, the freedom and the commitment of real people in their real, day to day lives.
-In psychology, there is a huge gap between the theory and the practice.
+In psychology, the gap between the theory and the practice is too big.

 Strangely enough, we accept that this is how it is, and we continue.
 Is it because most psychologist work in isolation and positivist, physicalist science is too vast a colossus for any individual to tackle?
 Is it because positivist, reductionist science works so well for cars, planes, and cell-phones, that we don't dare to shout?
 Or is it because we don't care enough, since for us as individuals there is actually quite a simple way out?